DanielBrett/Intro-To-GitHub-Mar-2024/README.md

 ---

-This is a workshop example repository for the March 2024 series of GitHub workshops.
+This is an example repository for the March 2024 series of GitHub workshops.

 ## Colaborative file building demo from session 2